Commercial kitchen

 • Extremely high reproduction rate

-• Difficult to spot, especially at the early stages of infestation
+• Difficult to spot, especially early in an infestation

 Flies